Trip 016 - March 22, 2010 (Monday)

 see at first.

-5. The trail starts steep, and stays steep.
+5. The Mount Lincoln Trail starts steep, and stays steep.

 6. Good views help pass time while catching your breath.